Documentation / Axe

 That way you can configure all things you can configure in the Axe configuration.

-However you probably just want to configure run options, you can do that with adding a run prefix.
-Say for example you only want to test wcag2aa compliance, you can do that with the runOnly configuration in AXE.
+However you probably just want to configure run options, you can do that by adding a run prefix.
+Say for example you only want to test wcag2aa compliance, you can do that with the runOnly configuration in Axe.
 You can do that with a configuration like:

 {